-Support available to you Any information you provide will be strictest confidence. treated in the Do you have a disability and/or learning support need? yes no If you have ticked yes, please tick the boxes that apply to you in the following questions.
-Do you have an EHCP? yes no If yes, please see additional information on page 15 A learning need (e.g. dyslexia, dyscalculia)? yes no A health condition (e.g. epilepsy, diabetes, or other serious condition)? yes no Physical or sensory (e.g. visual, hearing or mobility impairment)? yes no If you have further information about y learning support need, please specify I bilit y or Have you previously had exam access arrangements? yes no We use this information to enable stude ents to in tegi rate well and fulfil their potential.
+Support available to you

+Any information you provide will be treated in the strictest confidence.

+Do you have a disability and/or learning support need? yes no If you have ticked yes, please tick the boxes that apply to you in the following questions.
+Do you have an EHCP? yes no If yes, please see additional information on page 15 A learning need (e.g. dyslexia, dyscalculia)? yes no A health condition (e.g. epilepsy, diabetes, or other serious condition)? yes no Physical or sensory (e.g. visual, hearing or mobility impairment)? yes no If you have further information about your disability or learning support need, please specify below:

+Have you previously had exam yes no access arrangements?

+We use this information to enable students to integrate well and fulfil their potential.
 We would welcome the opportunity to discuss in advance how we can help those requiring additional support.